 Be honest and open to share your expertise and experience you are the teachers.
 If you feel there is a need for further discussions, preschool teachers will work to accommodate your schedule as long as there is a common understanding that the efforts are mutual.

 Tip for parents: Take advantage of the parent involvement opportunities available at your child’s school.
 It can be volunteering at a field trip or conducting a show and tell for your child’s class – take some time to be involved in at least one of the activities.

 3. Stay connected and informed

-Teachers will try to adjust their communication methods and styles to suit with yours when they see your efforts to stay connected and informed.
+Teachers will try to adjust their communication methods and styles to suit yours when they see your efforts to stay connected and informed.
 Time can be a tough hurdle.
 Find out what are the most effective ways you can be informed and involved with her.

 Tip for parents: Teachers appreciate when you take the time to share personal happenings at home with your child.
 It can be as simple as a conversation between you and your child before their bedtime, or a trip to the supermarket.
 When parents initiate such personal sharings that happen at home, teachers are often delighted and happy to hear them as it gives them a better understanding of your child.